 How to Reduce Data Corruption?

 Users can reduce the exposure to data corruption by enabling all the Servers for transaction logging in Domino environment.
 This is the foremost measure which has to be applied before going for any other alternative.
 Also, it records all the transactions into a transaction log which take place in a database.
 It proves to be highly beneficial after system failures when the transaction logs are replayed to restore and recover a database.
 This can reduce the restart time of Domino Server for sure.

-Additionally, a regular Server maintenance is also very helpful in reducing data corruption.
-I strongly recommend regular maintenance and backup job to database administrators.
+Additionally, a regular maintenance of Exchange Server is also very helpful in reducing data corruption.
+I strongly recommend regular maintenance of MS Exchange Server and backup job to database administrators.

 How to Repair NSF File?

 If you have a corrupt database or you suspect corruption, you can perform a manual task to repair NSF file.
-IBM strongly recommends Fixup tool to resolve the corruption issue and to repair NSF file.
-Follow the steps given below to run Fixup on one or a multiple databases:
+IBM strongly recommends the Fixup tool to resolve the corruption issue and to repair NSF file.
+Follow the steps given below to run Fixup on one or multiple databases: